-This is because the cellular iPad has a different antenna setup, as well as a SIM card slot that the Wi-Fi model does not have.
+This is because the cellular iPad has a different antenna setup and a SIM card slot that the Wi-Fi model does not have.

 So, if you purchase a Wi-Fi iPad and later decide that you want cellular data, you will need to buy a new iPad that is the cellular model.

 No, you cannot put a SIM card in a Wi-Fi only iPad.
-As we mentioned before, the cellular model is the only one that has a SIM card slot.
+As we mentioned, the cellular model is the only one with a SIM card slot.